imzqqq/chat/website/spec/attic/v1_registration_login.rst

 Registration and Login
 ----------------------

-Clients must register with a homeserver in order to use Chat.
+Clients must register with a homeserver in order to use Matrix.
 After registering, the client will be given an access token which must be used in ALL requests to that homeserver as a query parameter 'access_token'.